neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_6_Foundry_Agents/README.md

 ## Next Steps

-After completing this lab, you can optionally continue to [Lab 8 - Hybrid Search](../Lab_8_Hybrid_Search) to learn advanced search techniques that combine keyword and semantic search.

-**Congratulations!** You have completed the main workshop.
+**Congratulations!** You have completed the core workshop (Labs 4-6).
 You now know how to:
 - Build knowledge graphs from unstructured documents
-- Implement multiple retrieval strategies (Vector, VectorCypher, Text2Cypher)
+- Implement vector and graph-enhanced retrieval strategies
 - Create intelligent agents that automatically choose the right tool for each question

+For more advanced topics, continue to the **Advanced Labs**:
+- [Lab 7 - Advanced Retrievers](../Lab_7_Retrievers) - Text2Cypher, entity extraction, and full dataset exploration
+- [Lab 8 - Hybrid Search](../Lab_8_Hybrid_Search) - Combining keyword and semantic search